espressif/esp-idf/docs/en/api-reference/network/esp_now.rst

 .. only:: esp32c2

     The maximum number of paired devices is 20, and the paired encryption devices are no more than 4, the default is 2.
-If you want to change the number of paired encryption devices, set :ref:`CONFIG_ESP_WIFI_ESPNOW_MAX_ENCRYPT_NUM` in WiFi component configuration menu.
+If you want to change the number of paired encryption devices, set :ref:`CONFIG_ESP_WIFI_ESPNOW_MAX_ENCRYPT_NUM` in the Wi-Fi component configuration menu.

 .. only:: esp32 or esp32s2 or esp32s3 or esp32c3